-Choose an activity that is moderate in intensity.
-Moderate intensity should feel comfortable, but you still feel that you are working.
-If you can carry on a conversation as if you were sitting down and talking with a friend, it's too easy.
-Also try to add a few more vigorous activities throughout the week.
-Vigorous activity is activity that makes you work and breathe harder.
+The second step is to choose an activity that is moderate in intensity.
+Moderate intensity should feel comfortable, but you should still feel that you are working.
+For example, if you can carry on a conversation as if you were sitting down and talking with a friend, it's too easy.
+Also, try to add a few more vigorous activities throughout the week.
+Vigorous activity makes you work and breathe harder than moderate activity.

-Try for at least 60 minutes of activity each day.
-This can be done all at once or added together over several shorter, 10- to 15-minute blocks of activity.
-Breaking it up into smaller blocks of time is a great way to start a new program or fit activities into a busy schedule.
+Next, aim for at least 60 minutes of activity each day.
+This amount can be done all at once or added together over several shorter, 10- to 15-minute blocks of activity.
+In fact, breaking the hour up into smaller blocks of time is a great way to start a new program or fit activities into a busy schedule.

-The type of activity can include team sports (basketball, field hockey), individual sports (running, singles tennis), recreational activities (running, skiing), family activities (biking, tag), active hobbies and walking or bicycling for fun and transportation.
+Finally, the type of activity kids can choose is almost limitless.
+Options include team sports such as basketball or baseball, individual sports like running, active hobbies and even types of transportation like biking or skateboarding.
 Weight-bearing activities that promote muscle strength, flexibility and bone health should also be done two to three times per week.